 If, like me, you track your calorie intake using MyFitnessPal, you can sync your data via MapMyFitness.
 As a Fitbit lover, I found it wasn’t exactly how I liked it to be and doesn’t work out your daily calorie deficit compared to your intake.
 I also found that my Fitbit was more accurate at counting steps as I wear it on my ankle however that is just me and the Spark is so good I would consider replacing my Fitbit with it!

-Literally all you need is the Spark and the Bluetooth headphones!
-Currently retailing at £229.99 which may be pricey when you see the Apple watch is at a similar price point, I love the Spark .
+Literally all you need is the TomTom Spark and the Bluetooth headphones!
+Currently available second-hand for about £56, I love the Spark .
 It’s a great tracker with so many amazing features; being waterproof, having a built-in heart rate monitor, GPS tracking, and holding over 500 songs, you would be hard pushed to find fault with it!
 I will definitely be using it for a long while, it does everything I would want it to and it’s a great addition to my workouts!

 Would you give the TomTom Spark Cardio + Music a go?